gailing/beanframework/README.md

-# ***BeanPortal is still UNDER DEVELOPMENT, official release will be publish at branch versions***

-# BeanPortal - Java Enterprise Information Platform for Rapid Website Development
+# BeanFramework - Java Enterprise Information Platform for Rapid Website Development

-## Why BeanPortal
+## Why BeanFramework

-BeanPortal helps Java Developer to quickly setup their new Java project and transform to their desire development environment.
-BeanPortal contains many modules such as CMS, User Management, Menu, CronJob, Email, Log, Account Policy and System Configuration.
+BeanFramework helps Java Developer to quickly setup their new Java project and transform to their desire development environment.
+BeanFramework contains many modules such as CMS, User Management, Menu, CronJob, Email, Log, Account Policy and System Configuration.

 ## Who Builded This Platform

 I am only the one developer who contribute this project for now.
 After so many years I adapt many kinds of open source software and it helps me alot in my career, I decided to build this platform because I want to have a little contribution and gracefully return a favour to open source technology world.
 Feel free to comment any suggestions and report any bugs, I will do my best to keep this poject alive and updated.

 ## Goal
-My dream & goal is to develop a open source software to help developers in Malaysia to build their extensive software.
+My dream & goal is to develop a open source software to help developers to build their extensive software.
 Beside that, this platform also contain many best pratices and resuable code framework that can share to developers.

 ## Platform Overview

-BeanPortal is based on several excellent open source project, highly integrated package from efficient, high performance, strong security Java EE open source rapid development platform.
+BeanFramework is based on several excellent open source project, highly integrated package from efficient, high performance, strong security Java EE open source rapid development platform.

-BeanPortal itself use Spring Boot that contained Spring Framework as the core container, Spring MVC is Model View Controller, Hibernate data access layer, Spring Security permissions for authorization layer, Ehcahe to cache frequently used data, Activit workflow engine, and so on.
+BeanFramework itself use Spring Boot that contained Spring Framework as the core container, Spring MVC is Model View Controller, Hibernate data access layer, Spring Security permissions for authorization layer, Ehcahe to cache frequently used data, Activit workflow engine, and so on.

 ## Built-in functions